linhanzhang/sbd-group09/README.md

 ## Usage

 The application is executed via `Planet.jar` , a fat JAR file packaged by the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin.
-After downloading the `Planet.jar` file, log in to your AWS account.
+First log in to your AWS account.

 Then it will come to the AWS management console, from which customers can get access to a variety of services that AWS provides.
 The one we use to run our Spark application is Elastic MapReduce(EMR).
 Type `EMR` in the search bar and click the link to the first result.
 Here, we can run our application in Spark cluster mode.